 Rinse the glassware several times with distilled water.
 Dry in an oven if needed.

-To make a solution of a solid in a volumetric flask, put the solid in first and then fill about ¾ full with solvent.
+To make a solution from a solid, mass out the correct amount of solid.

+Put the solid in the volumetric flask and then fill about ¾ full with solvent.

-Swirl to fully dissolve the solid before you fill the volumetric flask fully.
+Swirl to fully dissolve the solid before filling the volumetric flask fully.

 Fill the volumetric flask to the line.
 The meniscus should just touch the fill line.
 Then invert the flask several times with the cap on to further mix if necessary.

+Making a Solution from a liquid.

+Choose the correct glassware to make solution.
 To deliver a liquid using a transfer pipette, fill the pipette to the line using a pipette bulb.

-Release the liquid into the proper flask for making the solution.
+Release the liquid into the volumetric flask for making the solution.
 Do not blow out the last drop.

+Fill the volumetric flask to the line so the meniscus touches the line.
+Mix the solution by inverting several times.

 Filtering